Are you able to sell a house with a tax lien In Oregon

 Navigating Title Insurance and Tax Liens in Oregon: Protecting Buyer and Seller

-Title insurance is important because it protects both buyers and sellers in transactions with tax liens.
+Title insurance is crucial because it protects buyers and sellers in transactions with tax liens.
 Here’s what it does:

 • Buyers: It stops surprises about who owns the property, giving peace of mind.

-Understanding these steps and working with the right experts can help you sell your house with a tax lien successfully.
+Understanding these steps and working with the right experts can help you successfully sell your house with a tax lien.

 Alternatives to Selling: Addressing Your Oregon Tax Lien